Privacy Policy

 When data is transferred outside the UK or EEA, we apply the following safeguards:

-• Transfers are only made to countries or territories recognised as providing an adequate level of protection under UK GDPR.
+• Transfers are only made to countries offering an adequate level of protection, or where appropriate safeguards are in place under applicable data protection law.

 • Where adequacy does not apply, we use contracts approved by the relevant regulatory authorities to ensure equivalent protection and effective data controls.